What is a tendering process?

 Tendering is a competition

-Simply put, the organisation that submits the highest quality bid response at the best price is who will be awarded the contract.
+Simply put, the organisation that submits the highest quality bid response at the best price is who will win the tender and be awarded the contract.

 Using professional tender writing services will support your organisation to submit a successful tender.
 To maximise your tender score, research your main competition and then stress how your company differs from others, which could be through innovations and added value.